 About the Expert

 Mr. Donilon received his undergraduate degree from Catholic University and his law degree from the University of Virginia.
-He lives in Washington, DC, with his wife, Ambassador Cathy Russell, and their children, Sarah (20) and Teddy (17).
-Cathy was U.S. Ambassador for Global Women’s Issues at the State Department from 2013 to 2017 and currently serves as UNICEF’s executive director.
+He lives in Washington, DC, with his spouse, Ambassador Cathy Russell.
+Ambassador Russell was U.S. ambassador for global women’s issues at the State Department from 2013 to 2017 and currently serves as UNICEF’s executive director.